Limit Toxins in Your Landscape

 Polyvinylchloride (PVC) releases dioxin, a known carcinogen, during its manufacturing and disposal phases.
 PVC is commonly used in products such as plastic fencing, irrigation pipe, decking and garden hoses.
 It cannot be recycled and has a relatively short life span.
 Homeowners should consider alternatives to PVC such as HDPE (high-density polyethylene) piping or wooden decking or fencing.
 PVC products can give off gas chemicals called volatile organic compounds, or VOCs.

-Limit the use of toxic pesticides
+Limit the use of toxic pesticides.

-The U.S. Environmental Protection Agency reports that homeowners apply pesticides at a rate as much as 20 times higher than farmers use on agricultural land.
+The U.S. Environmental Protection Agency reports that homeowners apply pesticides at a rate as much as 20 times higher than what farmers use on agricultural land.
 Not only do pesticides endanger health, they pollute our water supply.
 Integrated pest management is just one technique for growing a productive lawn and garden without harmful chemicals.

-Avoid chemically treated wood
+Avoid chemically treated wood.

-Wood sold before 2003 may have been treated with chromated copper arsenate which could cause arsenic poisoning.
+Wood sold before 2003 may have been treated with chromated copper arsenate, which could cause arsenic poisoning.
 Even the arsenic-free methods used to make wood rot-resistant have health risks and can pollute water.
 Instead, use a local wood that is naturally rot resistant.